-If you do not appear in court, we will ask the Magistrates Court to issue a warrant for your arrest without bail.
-This will be passed to our Process Servers for execution.
+If you fail to appear in court, we will ask the Magistrates Court to issue a warrant for your arrest without bail.
+This will be passed to our process servers for execution.
 This means you can be arrested at a time which may be very inconvenient to you and delivered into custody.

 There you will be held until such time that the Magistrates are able to convene to hear your reasons for non-payment.
+Additional costs will be incurred at this stage (see appendix 1).

 It is important that you clearly understand that committal proceedings are very serious and that if you do not pay in full you could be imprisoned.
 Your prison sentence is only suspended while your payments are made on or before their due dates.

-Should you default on the terms of the suspended sentence, or any payment is missed or late, you will not be sent any further reminder notices; Preparation will be made without further notice for you to be committed to prison to serve your sentence.
+Should you default on the terms of the suspended sentence, or any payment is missed or late, you will not be sent any further reminder notices; preparation will be made without further notice for you to be committed to prison to serve your sentence.